pisceanfoot/DataStaxDay/README.md

 --------------------
 **Spark Notebook**

-[Spark Notebook](http://spark-notebook.io/) is an awesome tool for exploring Spark and making simple visualizations.
-It's not a DataStax product.
-Check in back here again soon for a quick demo.
-See: https://github.com/retroryan/twitter_classifier/tree/master/notebooks/TweetAnalysis
+Much like Zeppelin, [Spark Notebook](http://spark-notebook.io/) is an awesome tool for exploring Spark and making simple visualizations.
+It's not a DataStax productbut for a great demo from another of our DataStax colleagues see: https://github.com/retroryan/twitter_classifier/tree/master/notebooks/TweetAnalysis

 >Have fun with it!
 See what you come up with :)